bolstergroup/ts-serverless/README.md

 #### 2. Create your function

-This starter kit's Hello World function (which you will of course get rid of) can be found at [`./src/hello.js`](./src/hello.js).
+This starter kit's Hello World function is a ping/pong (which you will of course get rid of).
+Found at [`./src/ping.ts`](./src/ping.ts).
 There you can see a basic function that's intended to work in conjunction with API Gateway (i.e., it is web-accessible).
-Like most Serverless functions, the `hello` function accepts an event, context, and callback.
+Like most Serverless functions, the `ping` function accepts an event, context, and callback.

 When your function is completed, you execute the callback with your response.
 (This is all basic Serverless; if you've never used it, be sure to read through [their docs](https://serverless.com/framework/docs/).

 ---